jerik/mdCanvas/README.md

 ## Todos
 - Make the todo section disapear when clicking on the headline.
 So that the canvas can be printed without todolist.
 - Add Colors.
 Automatic highlights of pairs.
+- Link list has problems with filenames including spaces.
+They should be removed from list.
+Perhaps with Error-Message
+- Get hint, if a md file does not exists, but there is a link in the sidebar